Genre: Action Developer: Telenet Publisher: Renovation Players: 1 Released: 1991

 The game stars high school senior Yuko.
 Fellow classmate Reiko seems to have run off to meet the evil Dark Lord Rogles, and so Yuko rushes off to find her.
 Unluckily for her, the city is now crawling with strange monsters.
 But Yuko would soon discover that because of her perfect heart, she is actually the greatest warrior in the universe, and with her trusty sword she will make sure that both the dream world and the real world remain intact!
 It’s a simple story that lets you get right into the action, and it has this great Japanese flair thanks to the main character starting off in the traditional schoolgirl outfit.

-Yuko’s sword can do more then just slice and dice in this walk a long action game.
+Yuko’s sword can do more than just slice and dice in this walk a long action game.
 She can find power ups to make it shoot bullets, or she can gather different weapons.
 There are arrows, lasers, and even grenades.
 Yuko can also jump very high or slide across the screen.
 After she beats a boss, she will be given a new magic attack, that when she has enough magic power can cause deadly results!
 The gameplay is very straight forward, and there’s not really much in the way of puzzles.
 Basically if it moves, kill it.

 But sadly Valis takes a fall here on the Genesis.
 The main character moves at a snail’s pace.
 It is unfortunately very slow, and this prevents it from being otherwise an awesome game.
 Yuko’s slide technique does allow her to go faster, but one shouldn’t have to slide across entire levels because the normal running speed is so terribly slow.
-Add this to the slow down that occurs when there are too many enemies on the screen, and sometimes it seems like the game just freezes for a second.
+Add this to the slowdown that occurs when there are too many enemies on the screen, and sometimes it seems like the game just freezes for a second.

 Gameplay aside, it does look very nice for an earlier Genesis game.
 The graphics are nice and colorful, and the seven levels are all varied and interesting looking.
 The first level in particular is a huge town, and Yuko can jump across various roofs and go different ways to get to the end.
 Other levels include a forest, a volcano, and an ice stage.
 Each level is colorful and full of different monsters to blast through.